Nikad izvini: Second half of 2004 and first half of 2005

 Second season was premiered in late summer of 2004, and production was continued on the very same tempo.

 Bogoljub Karić, infamous Serbian tycoon and candidate on Serbian presidential election, 2004, became important political figure, so he was featured in serial as the best friend of Ilić.
 Second New Year special was called "The Untouchables in curve of Spacetime", and this time, characters were shown as favourite Eliot Ness (Labus), and his incapable colleagues (Koštunica, Tadić, Drašković).
 They are trying to prevent smugglers of dangerous „Jujubana" whiskey (Karić and Ilić).
-When Koštunica turns back his pocket-watch, whole day before, 31 December 1931, is repeated.
+When Koštunica turns back his pocket-watch, whole day before, 31 December 1932, is repeated.
 At the end, Ness managed to find what the problem is and has broken that watch.
 However, both he and his colleagues are already put in Sing-Sing prison.

 Sudden cancellation of TV broadcast

 At the beginning of April 2005, "Pink" aired the most controversial episode called "Hamlet".
-In the episode, the politicians are shown as very bad theatre-troupe, in which only Labus can distinct real life from the performance— Shakespeare's Hamlet.
-The fact that provoked public anger was feature of deceased Serbian Prime minister Zoran Đinđić as a ghost.
+In the episode, the politicians are shown as a very bad theatre-troupe, in which only Labus can distinct real life from the performance— Shakespeare's Hamlet.
+The fact that provoked public anger was the feature of deceased Serbian Prime minister Zoran Đinđić as a ghost.
 At the same time, ghost is also featured among the politicians in the audience (all characters were "doubled" – they are shown both as the audience, as well as the actors on scene).

 On the very same day, supported by some other political organizations, Demokratska Stranka (whose leader was Đinđić) condemned this episode and required cancellation of series.
-On following day, "Pink" suddenly cancelled series due to "low ratings".
+On the following day, "Pink" suddenly cancelled the series due to "low ratings".
 This could not be explained, because servers of "Pink" and "Nikad izvini" web addresses were cluttered, following massive traffic.
-Two days later, the show was resumed; however, less than week later, the series was permanently cancelled.
-Months later, producers claimed that "Pink" put the series on "stand-by", although it had rating of a million viewers per day.
+Two days later, the show was resumed; however, less than a week later, the series was permanently cancelled.
+Months later, producers claimed that "Pink" put the series on "stand-by", although it had a rating of a million viewers per day.

 Video editions

-Months after the cancellations, some episodes were available on the Nikad izvini website In March 2006, Media Global Agency and First Production began publishing a set of 4 DVDs featuring best episodes.
+Months after the cancellations, some episodes were available on the Nikad izvini website In March 2006, Media Global Agency and First Production began publishing a set of 4 DVDs featuring the best episodes.
 First one included 46 episodes, of which two were later recorded (partially animated, because puppets were pulled back due to TV cancellation): „Amfilohije" and „All people of Prime Minister", as well as "behind the scene" photo gallery.
 As far as 2007, all 4 DVDs were published.